Join in! Pursue your interests and passions outside of the classroom. Meet new people, find new connections, make a difference.

-As an official ACM-W student chapter, we support, celebrate, and advocate internationally for the full engagement of women in all aspects of the computing field, provide a wide range of programs and services to ACM members and work in the larger community to advance the contributions of technical women.
+Our mission is to support, celebrate, and advocate internationally for the full engagement of women in all aspects of the computing field, provide a wide range of programs and services to ACM members and work in the larger community to advance the contributions of technical women.

 Contact: Albert Lionelle

 The Biochemistry Student Association is a student run organization that aims to enhance the experience of the biochemistry undergraduate student and promote social and academic growth.
 Some of the ways in which that is accomplished is through one-on-one conversations with some of the top researchers on campus, social events like hikes and game nights, and community service projects.
 The BCSA is one way in which students can connect on a deeper level to the STEM community on campus and engage with their coursework in a more fun and personalized way.
 The BCSA is geared towards members of the Biochemistry Major but is open to all students who wish to participate.

 The Biology Club‘s goal is to create a diverse and interactive group of people that have an interest in any area of the biological sciences.
 We offer numerous club activities, volunteering, and having guest speakers of various backgrounds talk about their work.
 Biology Club is open to members of all majors with interests in biological science!